-Loretta Ross is an award-winning, nationally-recognized expert on racism and racial justice, women's rights, and human rights.
+Loretta J. Ross is a MacArthur 'Genius" Grant Recipient, nationally-recognized author and expert on racism and racial justice, women's rights, and human rights.
 Her work emphasizes the intersectionality of social justice issues and how intersectionality can fuel transformation.

 Ross is a visiting associate professor at Smith College (Northampton, MA) in the Program for the Study of Women and Gender, teaching courses on white supremacy, race and culture in America, human rights, and calling in the calling out culture.

 She has co-written three books on reproductive justice: Undivided Rights: Women of Color Organize for Reproductive Justice, winner of the Outstanding Book Award by the Gustavus Myers Center for the Study of Bigotry and Human Rights; Reproductive Justice: An Introduction, a first-of-its-kind primer that provides a comprehensive yet succinct description of the field and puts the lives and lived experience of women of color at the center of the book; and Radical Reproductive Justice: Foundations, Theory, Practice, Critique.
 Her current book, Calling In the Calling Out Culture, is forthcoming in 2021.